jimbit-io/jimbit-io/README.md

-Welcome to my GitHub repositories! 🥸
+Welcome to my GitHub repositories! 🥸 Most, if not all, are private.
+Sorry!

 - 👋 Howdy, I’m @jimbit-io, or just call me Jim.
 - 👀 I’m interested in network A8n.
 Especially PowerShell, Python and Terraform.